 We had planned to wait and share the news until after our first ultrasound, but we were too overcome with excitement and shared the news with our family early.
 From there, it seemed like more and more people found out.

 We were so excited and everyone was so excited for us so it just felt right to share the news.
 As the first ultrasound approached, I found myself feeling both nervous and excited; as I am sure most soon-to-be moms are.

 My husband and I were both counting down the days until we could finally see our little poppy seed.
 It felt like a lifetime from the time I found out I was pregnant until the time we could finally have an ultrasound.

-The day of the ultrasound I found myself feeling extremely nervous, I text a friend about feeling exceptionally nervous, and she reassured me that it was normal.
+On the day of the ultrasound, I found myself feeling extremely nervous, I text a friend about feeling exceptionally nervous, and she reassured me that it was normal.

 When it came time for the ultrasound I remember feeling such excitement and also extreme nerves.
 As the ultrasound tech began the ultrasound, I could tell right away that things were not right.

 I felt myself being overcome with worry and fear.
 She did not say a word, but her face said it all.
 I knew things were not as they should be.
 She informed us that I was not as far along in my pregnancy as the dates suggested I should’ve been.
 She said that this happens sometimes and that we should come back in two weeks to see if the pregnancy is progressing correctly.

 I knew right away that my dates were not off and this led me to burst into tears.
 The ultrasound tech assured me that I should not worry and that there was still a decent chance that we would come back in a couple of weeks to a healthy baby.